 The Department for Education also has a dedicated telephone helpline, 020 7340 7264, which school staff and governors can call to raise concerns about extremism with respect to a pupil.
-You can also email counter.extremism@education.gov.uk.
+You can also report incidents on the government link report-extremism.education.gov.uk.
+If necessary use a search engine to search DfE report Extremism.
 Note that this is not for use in emergency situations.